Summer 2007 Archive

 Managan, Augustine, Collins

-Taking the road from Crownpoint to Chaco by Anne Walters
+Taking the road from Crownpoint to Chaco by Ann Walters

 Old convertible, top down, and I don't mind my hair blowing In the wind.
 He likes that.
 The dirt road is rutted, dusty, curvaceous as a sidewinder.
 Blue sky swallows us whole, We are driving toward a city that ceased to breathe long ago.
 Its skeleton takes the form of stone walls, Its dreams are etched on boulders.
 A faint pulse still beats in the damp sand of the arroyo.
 We hold hands and let the warm air move through us.
 The juniper smells like a new beginning.